 This depends on what provisions you have made and your personal circumstances.

-The question is, do you want to go into a home?
+The question is, would you want to go into a home?

 Many people do not want to be a burden on their families, who have obligations of their own.
 However, it is estimated that the majority of care provided informally by families.
 This can cause problems and possibly change a relationship between a parent and their child.